Hausdorff dimension of caloric measure: Bourgain's alternative and upper dimension bound

 Let $(X,t)\in \partial_n Q$ and $(Y,s)\in K$.
 Since $K\subset Q_*$, we have $\dist((X,t),(Y,s))\geq \delta r$.
 Dispensing with an easy case, note that if $t=s$ or $t\leq -3\epsilon^2r^2$, then $W(X-Y,t-s)=0$ and (E3) holds trivially.
 Thus, we may focus on the case that $t\neq s$ and $-3\epsilon^2r^2 < t\leq 0$.
 Then $0<|t-s|\leq 3\epsilon^2r^2<\delta^2r^2$ as long as we require $\sqrt{3}\epsilon<\delta$.
 Since $(X,t)$ and $(Y,s)$ are far apart, but $t$ and $s$ are close, it follows that $|X-Y|=\dist((X,t),(Y,s))\geq \delta r$.
 According to Lemma \ref{fundprop}, $\phi(\delta r, \cdot)$ is increasing on $(0,(1/2n)\delta^2r^2]$.
 Thus, by requiring $3\epsilon^2\leq (1/2n)\delta^2$, we may estimate Thus, $u(X,t) \leq \phi(\sqrt{6n},3)(\epsilon r)^{-n}\mu(K)=(12\pi)^{-n/2}e^{-n/2}\mu(K)$.
 This yields (E3) provided that $\epsilon/\delta \leq 1/\sqrt{6n}$. \end{proof}

 Motivated by Theorem \ref{dim-lemma}, we now use Lemma \ref{alternative} to prove the following lemma at the heart of Theorem \ref{main}(ii).
-The proof of the corresponding statement for harmonic measure in \cite{Bourgain} (see Lemma 2) contains a mistake, which we correct.
-See Remark \ref{fix-bourgain} after the conclusion of the proof for the details.
+The proof of the corresponding statement for harmonic measure in \cite{Bourgain} (see Lemma 2) incorporated both Hausdorff and net contents, but in hindsight we found it easier to work exclusively with net contents.

 \begin{lemma} For each $n\geq 1$, there exists an integer $m\geq 7$ and numbers $\rho>0$ and $\lambda>0$ with the following property.
 Let $\Delta=\Delta^m(\RR^{n+1})$, let $E\subset \RR^{n+1}$ be a closed set, let $(X,t)\in \Omega\equiv \RR^{n+1}\setminus E$, and let $\omega=\omega^{X,t}_{\Omega}$.
 If nearly every point in $\partial_e\Omega$ is regular for the Dirichlet problem for the heat equation (see \S\ref{sec:heat}), then for every cube $P\in \Delta$ such that $(X,t)\in\RR^{n+1}\setminus\overline{P}$, we have \end{lemma} \begin{proof} Let $n\geq 1$ be given, and fix $m\geq 7$ odd, $0<\rho<1$, and $0<\lambda<1$ to be specified later, ultimately depending only on $n$.
 Let $E$, $(X,t)$, and $\omega$ be given as in the statement.
 For any $j\geq 1$ and $Q\in\Delta$, let $\Child^j(Q)$ denote the set of all $j$-th generation descendents of $Q$ in $\Delta$; for example, $\Child^3(Q)=\{R\in\Delta:R\subset Q,\, \side R = m^{-3}\side Q\}$ is the set of all great grandchildren of $Q$.
 For the remainder of the proof, fix an integer $d\geq 1$ to be specified later.
 (We take $d=n+3$.)